|

 most likely best known for writing the Solaris x86 FAQ and the

 Simple Whois Daemon.
-My employer is Sun Microsystems, although

 I've been running Internet servers continually since 1994 and